yonacwy/bible_study_app_v2/info/recommendations.md

   - Link to website
 - Markdown syntax explainer/demo/where can use

+### External
+- Strong's References
+- See notes on side
+- Change how notes are edited
+- More rounded corners
+- More colorful

 ### Dev Recommendations
 - At some point, `searching.rs` needs to be COMPLETELY overhauled